Cancer CenterDiagnosing Cancer

 - Bone marrow or stem cell transplantation: Involves using high doses of chemotherapy and/or radiation therapy to kill the cancer, then putting healthy bone marrow or stem cells into the body.
 The bone marrow or stem cells can come from you (autologous) or from a matched donor (allogeneic).
 The transfusion or transplant is given to allow your immune system and bone marrow to recover.

-- Clinical trials: Patient-oriented research studies that use new medication or a new combination of medications and radiation therapy to treat the cancer.
+Clinical trials: Patient-oriented research studies that use new medication or a new combination of medications, along with the standard treatment and radiation therapy to treat the cancer.